RobinPerson/compress-with-password/README.md

 ![Context Menu in both Light mode and Dark mode](Images/ContextMenu.gif)

-To make a Quick Action icon that is compatible with macOS and its Light and Dark modes, you need at least three different PNG files with the outline of the icon shape or the icon itself colored in black on top of a transparent background, no other colors, anti-aliased semi-transparent shades of black are allowed, as long as there is no other color other than #000000 (pure black).
+To make a Quick Action icon that is compatible with macOS and its Light and Dark modes, you need at least three different PNG files with the outline of the icon shape or the icon itself colored in black on top of a transparent background, no other colors.
+Anti-aliased semi-transparent shades of black are allowed, as long as there is no other color other than #000000 (pure black).
 (See the example icons in this repository)

 These three PNG files should preferably be a bundle of the same icon at different sizes:
 - 16x16 pixels at 72 pixels/inch resolution